 Housing is a smart investment to have during inflation because house value typically appreciates with inflation and the rental demand also goes up over time.
 This means the investment can be protected from inflation no matter if the house is linked detached or any other class of housing..

 For example, in a year of higher inflation where inflation is up to 5%, if a buyer makes 5% or more back on the rental income of a property on their return on investment, they would be able to say that the asset is a safe hedge against inflation.

 Nonetheless, property isn’t completely safe against inflation as you still need the right methods to benefit from property as an asset and there is still the chance you could lose money from factors outside of you control.

-How to diversify your property portfolio
+How can you diversify your property portfolio?